simonsobs/soconda/README.md

 ### Example:  NERSC

-At NERSC we can use the supported Anaconda python as our base envi
+At NERSC we can use the supported Anaconda python as our base environment:

+    $>  module load python

+Now we choose a path to install

 ### Example:  Simons1